metral/docs-1/content/docs/reference/tutorials/kubernetes/tutorial-migrate-nodegroups.md

   * Using `v1.12.7`of Kubernetes, in a pool of (3) `t3.2xlarge` worker instances ->
   * Using `v1.13.7`of Kubernetes, in a pool of (5) `c5.4xlarge` worker instances.

-We will also be using the [`hey`][hey-load-testing] load testing tool through out our migration to consistently hit the endpoint and path for the `echoserver` behind NGINX to ensure we acheive zero-downtime.

-### Step 0: Launch Load Tests
+### Step 0: Launch Load Tests (Optional)

-As we migrate NGINX from the `2xlarge` -> `4xlarge` node group, we'll kick off a load testing script against the endpoint and path of the `echoserver` on our cluster.
+As we migrate NGINX from the `2xlarge` -> `4xlarge` node group, we'll kick off a load testing script against the endpoint and path of the `echoserver` on our cluster to ensure we acheive zero-downtime.

 You can install the [`hey`][hey-load-testing] load testing tool locally to your machine by doing the following: